Pirate's Booty

 Pirate's Booty is a puffed corn and rice snack food developed and produced in 1987 by Robert Ehrlich.
 B&G Foods acquired Robert's American Gourmet Food in June 2013.
 In 2018, B&G Foods sold the brands to The Hershey Company.

 Ehrlich would often watch people purchasing cheese puffs in a local supermarket.
 The snack, Ehrlich explained, did not have "any real cheese in them... most of the ingredients you couldn't even pronounce."
 Ehrlich then went on to found a snack brand known as Vegan Rob's, which makes cheese puffs with no cheese in them.

 Ingredients

 The snack is made with corn meal, rice, and cheddar cheese.

 Owner

-Pirate Brands is owned and operated by Amplify Snack Brands, a Hershey company.
+Pirate Brands is owned and operated by the Hershey Salty Snacks Company, a Hershey company.

 Recall

 On June 29, 2007, Robert's American Gourmet recalled their Veggie Booty brand snack food due to salmonella contamination.